 |

-Wolfy is on the at-risk list due to behavior.
+Mimi Moon is on the at-risk list due to behavior.
 He is not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
 He has not warmed up despite staff using treats to build a positive association.
-Due to her stress levels, it is in his best interest to move out of the kennel environment and into a stable home as quickly as possible. he would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with helping a fearful cat adjust to strangers.
+Due to his stress levels, it is in his best interest to move out of the kennel environment and into a stable home as quickly as possible.
+He would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with helping a fearful cat adjust to strangers.

 |